RICHARD-Quentin/DataWeaver/README.md

 ## Configuration

 Define mappings and additional fields required for processing your data in a Dict.

+There are three main sections in the configuration file:

+- `mapping`: Specifies how keys in the input data should be mapped to keys in the output data.
+The logical here is the following: `target_key: source_key`.
+- `additionalFields`: Specifies additional fields that should be added to the output data.
+The logical here is the following: `target_key: value`.
+- `transforms`: Specifies how different fields in the data are transformed using various functions.
+Each key represents a field or type of fields, and the associated value describes the transformation to be applied to that field.

  Here's an example that demonstrates handling complex keys:

+ ### Configuration File: Mapping

+This section of the configuration file specifies how keys in the input data should be mapped to keys in the output data.
+Each key represents a target key in the output data, and the associated value represents the source key in the input data.

+The target key can be a simple key or a complex key with nested objects and arrays.
+The source key can also be a simple key or a complex key with nested objects and arrays.
+A dot (`.`) is used to represent nested objects, and a digit is used to represent array indices.

 ```python
     config = {